coljac/fumbbl_linux/README.md

 # fumbbl_linux

-If you don't know what Fumbbl is, this won't be too useful.
+If you don't know what [Fumbbl](https://fumbbl.com) is, this won't be too useful.

+You need to install java for first this to work and run the Fumbbl client.

 Fumbbl's horribly outdated, closed-source client still relies on Java Web Start to start a match; getting this to run on Linux is non trivial.